Bred as a herder and guard dog in France, the Briard temperament is loyal, fearless, and protective.

 Briards do exceptional in dog sports or roles thanks to their great memory and intelligence.
 They’ll excel at agility, obedience, search and rescue, and more.

-Early socialization will help Briards with their weariness of strangers and help them grow into well-rounded adults.
+And again, and because I can’t say it enough: early socialization will help Briards with their weariness of strangers and help them grow into well-rounded adults.

 For help with training your Braid, The Online Dog Trainer is a great resource with hundreds of videos that you can check out.